European Public Health in a Globalising World

 - Describe the main contemporary health challenges at national levels, European level and from a global perspective

-- Describe the main characteristics of how different European health systems respond to certain health issues
+- Describe the main characteristics of how different European health systems are financed and managed

-- Know examples of EU related health policies, strategies, institutions and projects
+- Know examples of EU/WHO-Euro related health policies, strategies, institutions and projects

 - Describe examples of cross-border collaboration across Europe